FAQ’s

 What if I have concerns about the death?

-If the death has not been reported to the Coroner at all but you have concerns about the circumstances of the death please let us know and the Coroner will consider whether the matter requires further investigation.
+If a death has not been referred to the Coroner but you have ongoing concerns that potentially caused or contributed to death, then please let the Coroner know as soon as possible and they will consider whether the matter requires further investigation.

 What happens at an Inquest?